-For example, Metformin an oral glucose-lowering agent is developed based on the plant Galega officinalis used to treat diabetes.
+For example, Metformin, an oral glucose-lowering agent, is developed based on the plant Galega officinalis used to treat diabetes.

-How do cholesterol herbs lower lipid?
+How do cholesterol herbs lower heart risk?

 - Reduce the absorption of cholesterol by the body,